MrXiaoXiao/DIAS/README.md

 Code for paper 'Deep-learning for Ionogram Automatic Scaling'

-Link to dataset will be given below after publication.
+Link to dataset: (Will be given after publication).

 ## Prerequisites
 - Python3.6